 Oh, the marriage license.
 It’s one of those little things that can easily slip through the cracks on your wedding to-do list.
-While focusing on the wedding invitations to the flowers to even making sure your soon-to-be husband has bought his groomsmen gifts is important (and way more fun), the marriage license is one of those annoying details you CANNOT forget about!
+While focusing on the wedding invitations and flowers, to even making sure your soon-to-be husband has bought his groomsmen gifts is important (and way more fun), the marriage license is one of those annoying details you CANNOT forget about!

 TIP: Your wedding day is almost here!
 Check the other big items off your list with our Wedding Planning checklist.